Heart disease and diet

-Eat five or more servings of fruits and vegetables per day.
+Eat 5 or more servings of fruits and vegetables per day.

 Choose whole grain foods (such as bread, cereal, crackers, and pasta) for at least half of your daily grain intake.
 Grain products provide fiber, vitamins, minerals, and complex carbohydrates.
 Eating too many grains, especially refined gain foods (such as white bread, pasta, and baked goods) can cause weight gain.